walkerjeffd/riffle-ito-apps/analyses/20140806_thermistor_water/index.md

 ![plot of chunk plot_timeseries](./index_files/figure-html/plot_timeseries.png)

+The spike in temperature was caused by placing the jar in a hot water bath in the sink at around 12:00.
+It was then removed from the hot water around 15:00 and placed on the counter to cool.

 We can compare the RTC on-board temperature to the thermistor temperature for verification.
 The red line in this figure is a 1:1 line of equality; the blue line is a linear regression.
 This figure shows good agreement between the thermistor temperature (`TEMP_C`) and the RTC temperature (`RTC_TEMP_C`).